suzanbaert/Resources_and_Bookmarks/GIT_02_Fixing_screwups.md

 **Bring the changes back to working directory**

-+ `git reset HEAD file.ext`: will unstage one file
++ `git reset file.ext`: will unstage this particular file (with edits)

 + `$ git reset`: will unstage the files and bring them back (with the edits inside) to the working directory.
 This reset uses the default `git reset --mixed`.

-+ `git reset --hard`: will unstage files and undo the changes made in them.
-Files in working directory will not contain the edits but be a copy from the previous commit.
++ `git reset --hard`: will unstage files AND undo the changes made in them. (!)

 <br>

-## Case 3: When it's just been committed:
+## Case 3: When it's just been committed
+This refers to your last commit.

 **1. Changing your commit message**

 ```
-$ git commit --amend
+$ git commit --amend -m "new commit message"
 ```

 A commit message window will show, change your commit message and press `ESC` followed by `:wq`.